flavienbwk/book-devops/eng/README.md

 You've probably already heard numerous terms suffixed with "Ops": in industrial proposals, job offers, or online services.
 All these terms describe specialties in computer system operations using various techniques and methodologies.
 Let's define a few:

 - **DevOps** (Development and Operations): A methodology aiming to bridge the gap between developers and the engineers handling production to expedite software deployment and enhance its resilience.
 - **DevSecOps** (Development, Security, and Operations): A subset of DevOps focusing on integrating security principles from the onset of a new software or infrastructure design.
-The goal is to organize the company in such a way that the Security of Information Systems (SSI) teams are involved in all project discussions with your development teams (see [Security: A new paradigm with the DevOps approach](#security--a-new-paradigm-with-the-devops-approach)).
+The goal is to organize the company in such a way that the Security of IT Systems teams are involved in all project discussions with your development teams (see [Security: a new paradigm with the DevOps approach](#security-a-new-paradigm-with-the-devops-approach)).
 - **ITOps** (IT Operations): A set of practices centered on the maintenance and management of IT systems.
 This is subtly distinct from DevOps, which concentrates more on improving the software development and deployment process.
 Synonymous with system administrator (sysadmin).
 - **FinOps** (Financial Operations): A collection of practices to better understand and manage the financial costs of a cloud infrastructure.
 This includes monitoring and optimizing expenses, as well as managing billing and payments, possibly using dashboards or automated algorithms.
 - **MLOps** (_Machine Learning Operations_): Practices for collaboration and communication between _datascience_ teams and production teams for effective development and deployment of _machine learning_ (ML) models.
 The aim is to enhance the speed, quality, and resilience of ML models by automating and standardizing.
 (See _MLOps: Overview, Definition, and Architecture_[^MLOpsPaper])